*CURRENT MAKE TIMES please click here | Free US insured shipping

 Precious metals prices fluctuate daily:

 Please be aware that precious metal markets (gold, silver, palladium, platinum) and other precious natural resources (diamonds, sapphires, etc.) are at historical highs right now.
-Metal markets and gemstone markets fluctuate daily so pricing can change almost weekly dependent on the market.
+Metal markets and gemstone markets fluctuate daily.

 —-